A snail with a brown shell and body crawling on a green grass blade against a blurred light background.

 Grief takes many forms — the death of a loved one, the end of a relationship, a shift in identity, displacement, and so much more.
 I hold space for sorrow, uncertainty, and the slow work of integration, honoring grief as a sacred part of the human experience.
 Together, we’ll navigate this journey with compassion and care, allowing healing and meaning to emerge in your own time.

-I’m here to support you in exploring life’s big, unanswerable questions—whether they emerge from spiritual experiences, a sense of mystery, or the fear that nothing lies beyond this life.
-Rooted in an existential approach, I welcome the full spectrum of human experience: doubt, wonder, dread, awe, and everything in between.
-You don’t need to believe anything in particular to be held here.
-Together, we can make space for what doesn’t have easy answers and listen for the quiet wisdom that lives beneath the surface.
+I support you in exploring life’s big, unanswerable questions—whether they arise from spiritual experience, a sense of mystery, or the fear that nothing lies beyond this life.
+Grounded in an existential approach, I welcome the full spectrum of being human: doubt, wonder, dread, awe, and everything in between.
+You don’t need to hold any particular belief to be met here.
+Together, we create space for what resists easy answers and listen for the quiet wisdom beneath the surface.

-I support people navigating changes — coming out, moving, endings and beginnings, celebrations, or stepping into a new chapter of identity or purpose.
-These threshold moments can be disorienting, tender, and powerful all at once.
-You don’t have to go through them alone.
-I offer a steady, compassionate presence as you navigate what’s emerging, and together we can find meaningful ways to honor the transition, integrate what’s been, and welcome what’s ahead.
+I support people through life changes—coming out, moving, endings and beginnings, celebrations, or stepping into a new chapter of identity or purpose.
+These threshold moments can be tender, disorienting, and powerful all at once.
+You don’t have to move through them alone.
+I offer a steady, compassionate presence as you honor the transition, integrate what’s been, and welcome what’s ahead.

-Many of us carry a deep concern for the state of the world—for humans, plants, and animals alike.
-Witnessing injustice and harm can bring grief, anger, or helplessness.
-I offer a compassionate space to explore these feelings without judgment.
-Together, we can reconnect with meaning, purpose, and clarify where you want to direct your energy, cultivating grounded presence even amid uncertainty.
+Many of us feel deeply for the state of the world—for humans, plants, and animals alike.
+Witnessing injustice can bring grief, anger, or helplessness.
+In therapy, you’ll find a compassionate, nonjudgmental space to explore these feelings.
+Together, we can reconnect with meaning and purpose, clarify where to direct your energy, and cultivate grounded presence even amid uncertainty.

 About Me